hoangtv2000/COViT/README.md

 A comprehensive analysis of Convolutional Neural Network and Vision Transformers</h3>

+**Abstract.**
+At the end of 2019, humankind was faced with an epidemic—severe acute respiratory syndrome coronavirus 2 (SARS CoV-2) related pneumonia, referred to as coronavirus disease 2019 (COVID-19) that people did not expect to encounter in the current era of technology.
+Nowadays, the COVID-19 situation becomes more and more severe, as well as sophisticated.
+And our country, Vietnam is being severely affected by this pandemic.
+That is why we have to take our actions immediately in order to cope with this pandemic.
+And the very first step in extinguishing this pandemic is that we have to rapidly and precisely identify COVID-19 cases.
+One significant improvement of the industrial revolution 4.0 is the application of information technology to medical diagnosis as an automatic method.
+The advances in artificial intelligence (AI) have enabled the implementation of sophisticated applications that can meet clinical accuracy requirements.
+Thus, various works propose an AI-based solution via X-ray image diagnosis as a quick testing method, which has high productivity in a short time.
+They majorly employ the Convolutional Neural Networks as their base feature extractor module.
+Especially different from their works, our study proposes the Vision-Transformer-based method as the novel approach.
+Our work covers the diagnosis of COVID-19 Pneumonia, the Viral Pneumonia cases, compared to normal (non-respiratory-disease) cases.
+Along with the strong data augmentation based on the clinical consideration, our Pyramid Vision Transformer achieves **92.99\%**, **92.38\%** sensitivity and **97.55\%**, **89.81\%** positive predictive value respectively to the COVID-19 and pneumonia cases on COVIDx8A dataset in the COVID-Net.
+Our proposed solution can detect COVID-19 in a Chest X-Ray image.
+The heatmap and confidence score of the detection is also demonstrated, such that the common users or doctors can use them for a final diagnosis in practical usages.\

+**Keywords**: COVID-19, Deep Learning, Vision Transformer, Chest X-ray (CXR), diagnosis.

-## A. Theoretical comprehensive analysis of the CNN and ViT
+## A. Paper and Seminar meterial

+⭐ For detail of report, watch [this paper](https://github.com/hoangtv2000/COViT/blob/master/paper.pdf).

+⭐ For slide of the seminar, watch [here](https://docs.google.com/presentation/d/1jm7SXEqmMi34HPYUbEk2Falys974G5Gi/edit?usp=sharing&ouid=114052551064589379844&rtpof=true&sd=true).

-## B. Techincal tool for COVID-19 and Pneumonia cases diagnosis and heatmap generation
+## B. Technial tool

+Annotations for modules of the tecnical tool.
 + [config](https://github.com/hoangtv2000/COViT/tree/master/config): Store a configuration file used for both training and inference phase.
-+ [data](https://github.com/hoangtv2000/COViT/tree/master/data): Store annotation files for training, validation and test, including: train/ val/ test.txt
++ [data](https://github.com/hoangtv2000/COViT/tree/master/data): Store image and annotation files for training, validation and test, including: train/ val/ test.txt.
 + [dataloader_n_aug](https://github.com/hoangtv2000/COViT/tree/master/dataloader_n_aug): Store code for dataloader and 3 types of data augmentation.
 + [logger](https://github.com/hoangtv2000/COViT/tree/master/logger): Store logger of the training phase.
 + [metrics](https://github.com/hoangtv2000/COViT/tree/master/metrics): Store the specific module for calculating evaluation metric.
 + [model](https://github.com/hoangtv2000/COViT/tree/master/model): Store models, downloaded pretrained checkpoints and modelloader.
 + [predict_n_visualizer](https://github.com/hoangtv2000/COViT/tree/master/predict_n_visualizer): Include code for inference phase and visualizer.
-+ [pytorch_grad_cam](https://github.com/hoangtv2000/COViT/tree/master/pytorch_grad_cam): Store Heatmap visualizer by GradCAM, code of this module taken from [here](https://github.com/jacobgil/pytorch-grad-cam)
++ [pytorch_grad_cam](https://github.com/hoangtv2000/COViT/tree/master/pytorch_grad_cam): Store Heatmap visualizer by GradCAM, code of this module taken from [here](https://github.com/jacobgil/pytorch-grad-cam).
 + [trainer](https://github.com/hoangtv2000/COViT/tree/master/trainer): Store code for training phase with the ability to track evaluation metrics during this progress.
 + [utils](https://github.com/hoangtv2000/COViT/tree/master/utils): Store utility functions.
 + [TEST notebook](https://github.com/hoangtv2000/COViT/blob/master/TEST.ipynb): Notebook for inference and heatmap visualizer.